This blog may contain affiliate links. Read our disclosure policy for more info.

 What we love about this tour is that not only do you have a 95% chance of spotting wildlife, but you also get a grizzly guarantee, so if you don’t see Boo or another bear on your tour, you’ll get to go on another one for free.
 Plus, visiting the sanctuary means that you get to see a grizzly at a much closer range than you could otherwise – and the gourmet lunch with panoramic views isn’t bad, either.

-If you’ve got room in your budget and are looking for a comprehensive wildlife tour that includes beautiful scenery, great food, an up-close encounter with a grizzly bear, and lots of chances to spot different animals in their natural habitat, then we think that this is an excellent tour to choose!
+If you’ve got room in your budget and are looking for a comprehensive wildlife tour, this is your pick!
+It includes beautiful scenery, great food, an up-close encounter with a grizzly bear, and lots of chances to spot different animals in their natural habitat, how cool is that?

-Related Read: Another way I’ve seen grizzlys is from the air while riding on the Lake Louise Gondola!
-It’s one of the best things to do in Lake Louise – only a 40-minute drive from Banff.
+Related Read: Another well-known grizzly sighting location is on the Lake Louise Gondola – only a 40-minute drive from Banff!

 Parks Canada Pass Quick Info